eclipse-esmf/esmf-sdk-js-schematics-demo/README.md

 # SDK JS Schematics :: Demo APP ✨

-Experience the live demo of our application available [JS Schematics Demo](https://eclipse-esmf.github.io/esmf-sdk-js-schematics-demo/)
+Experience the JS Schematics by trying its [JS Schematics Demo](https://eclipse-esmf.github.io/esmf-sdk-js-schematics-demo/)

 Feel free to provide feedback or report any issues you encounter.